 Thanks Giving Square is an urban garden in downtown Dallas.
-Set fifteen feet below ground level with a four foot wall blocking the sound of cars and the Dart rail that run near by, it is meditative and serene space that inspires gratitude.
-Thanks Giving Square Dallas is not on most people’s must visit spots when visiting the city but I think it should be.
-It was built because a few business men wanted the city of Dallas to be known for not only for its economic accomplishments but also the kind soul and enduring heart of its citizens.
-We like to visit the square over Thanksgiving break and if you live in Dallas or visit Dallas you should add this landmark to you list.
+Set fifteen feet below ground level with a four foot wall blocking the sound of cars and the Dart rail that run nearby, it is meditative and serene space that inspires gratitude.
+Thanks Giving Square Dallas is not on most people’s must-visit spots when visiting the city but I think it should be.
+It was built because a few businessmen wanted the city of Dallas to be known not only for its economic accomplishments but also for the kind soul and enduring heart of its citizens.
+We like to visit the square over Thanksgiving break and if you live in Dallas or visit Dallas you should add this landmark to your list.

 Thanksgiving is a human universal – it is gratitude in action – Dr Albert Outler